-Relevant financial statement item Presentation in financial statements of Hilti Corporation Presentation in Group financial statements Investments in deposits, bonds and equities restricted to the funding of losses arising from damages to assets and losses arising from product-related obligations Included in 'financial investments' Included in 'financial assets at fair value through profit or loss' under current assets heading Recognized values of derivative financial instruments Presented as a separate line item 'derivative financial instruments' under each of the current and non-current assets and liabilities headings Short-term tax obligations Included in 'provisions' Presented as a separate line item 'current income taxes payable' under current liabilities heading
+Relevant financial statement item Presentation in financial statements of Hilti Corporation Presentation in Group financial statements Investments in deposits, bonds and equities restricted to the funding of losses arising from damages to assets and losses arising from product-related obligations.
+Included in 'financial investments'.
+Included in 'financial assets at fair value through profit or loss' under current assets heading.
+Recognized values of derivative financial instruments.
+Included in 'accrued income and prepayments' or 'accrued liabilities and deferred income' as applicable.
+Presented as a separate line item 'derivative financial instruments' under each of the current and non-current assets and liabilities headings.
+Short-term tax obligations.
+Included in 'provisions'.
+Presented as a separate line item 'current income taxes payable' under current liabilities heading.